ankitk50/mesa_frontEnd/README.md

 ![Agent Grid](data/altair_line.png?raw=true)

 ### Load output of a compelted simulation (using Mesa Playground)
-Browse ouput/output_data.json to regenerate all the plots w/o running the simulation.
+Browse *ouput/output_data.json* to regenerate all the plots w/o running the simulation.

 ![Agent Grid](data/playground.png?raw=true)

 ## Panel Jupyter Notebook Example
 The Panel interface allows selection of a model, and other parameters for the simulation inside a Jupyter notebook.
+Checkout the notebook **Panel_Mesa_Example.ipynb** for more information.

 ![Agent Grid](data/PanelJupyter.png?raw=true)